SK53/indicia-docs/introduction/site-gallery.rst

 "Discover Pollinators" checklist.
-The former was designed in collaboration with scientists at the `Centre for Ecology & Hydrology <http://www.ceh.ac.uk>`_ to ensure that the resultant data could be used in subsequent analysis despite having been collected by unknown members of the public.
-The survey's results have been compared to results collected by trained volunteers during the event to provide useful data on the accuracy of citizen science records.
-The online recording forms were designed using Indicia to match the paper forms used in the field to ensure that the input was as intuitive as possible.
+The former was designed in collaboration with scientists at the `Centre for Ecology & Hydrology <http://www.ceh.ac.uk>`_ to ensure that the resultant data could be used in subsequent analysis despite having been collected by members of the public with no prior expertise.
+The survey's results have been compared against results collected by trained volunteers during the event to provide useful data on the accuracy of citizen science records.
+The online recording forms, shown below, were designed using Indicia to closely match the paper forms used in the field to ensure that the input was as intuitive as possible.

 .. image:: ../images/screenshots/websites/ofs-pollinator-input.png
   :width: 600px
-  :alt: Inputting pollinator survey records for Open Farm Sunday
+  :alt: Entering pollinator survey records for Open Farm Sunday

 The Discover Pollinators form was intended to provide an opportunity for the public to engage with biological recording who had not been involved before.
-Again, the web version of the form was carefully matched to the paper version in the field to ensure familiarity.
+Again, the web version of the form below was carefully matched to the paper version as used in the field to ensure familiarity for members of the public inputting their records.

 .. image:: ../images/screenshots/websites/ofs-discover-pollinators.png
   :width: 600px